luciolemos/docker/README.md

 #### ✔️ Listando novamente as imagens:
     luciolemos@dev:~/my_projects/docker_projects$ docker images
     REPOSITORY   TAG       IMAGE ID   CREATED   SIZE
+#### ✔️ Removendo imagens e containers com `docker system prune -a`:
+    luciolemos@dev:~$ docker system prune -a
+    WARNING!
+This will remove:
+    - all stopped containers
+    - all networks not used by at least one container
+    - all images without at least one container associated to them
+    - all build cache

+    Are you sure you want to continue? [y/N] y
 ## 4ª Parte
 ### Clonando o projeto
 #### ✔️ Clonando o projeto de exemplo do repositório remoto com `git clone`: